 The ECM features a self-diagnostic mode that is initiated on system power up for certain systems and components (when pressing the START button), and when the engine is running for others.
-Refer to DIAGNOSTIC AND FAULT CODES subsection.
+Refer to DIAGNOSTIC AND FAULT CODES subsection for more information.